fallahn/xygine/tutorial/part_6/readme.md

 `xy::EmitterSettings::loadFromFile()` at runtime.

 The `ParticleSystem` class is used to render the `ParticleEmitter` component.
-Particles are unique as renderables in that they do not require a `Drawable` component, due to the fact that they use GPU side effects when rendering.
-This means that when adding the `ParticleSystem` to `m_gameScene` it needs to be added *after* the `xy::RenderSystem`, so that particles are drawn on top of everything else.
+Particles are unique as renderables in that they do not require a `Drawable` component, and are therefore not drawn by the `RenderSystem`.
+This is due to the fact that they use a special GPU assisted render path.
+When adding the `ParticleSystem` to `m_gameScene` it needs to be added *after* the `xy::RenderSystem`, so that particles are drawn on top of everything else.
 While this does provide the benefit of GPU accelerated particles, it has the drawback of not being depth sorted with other `Drawable` entities, unfortunately.

 ---